Anne of Nassau-Siegen: Biography

-Anne’s second marriage was arranged by Anne’s parents with the cooperation of the estates of the realm of the County of Katzenelnbogen.
-If a son had been born from the marriage between the 72 years old Philip and the 32 years old Anne, the later seizure of the County of Katzenelnbogen by the Landgraviate of Hesse, which had its legal basis in the marriage of Philip’s daughter Anne to Henry III of Hesse-Marburg, could have been avoided.
+Anne's second marriage was arranged by Anne's parents with the cooperation of the estates of the realm of the County of Katzenelnbogen.
+If a son had been born from the marriage between the 72 years old Philip and the 32 years old Anne, the later seizure of the County of Katzenelnbogen by the Landgraviate of Hesse, which had its legal basis in the marriage of Philip's daughter Anne to Henry III of Hesse-Marburg, could have been avoided.
 This would have been entirely in the interest of the Counts of Nassau.
 The marriage contract stipulated that Anne should receive an annual income of 1600 guilders in interest and in kind as a dower.
 Philip assigned Burgschwalbach to his bride as her dower residence, together with the associated lordship and all rights of use; income derived from these lordship rights, for example from court fines and other fees, was not to be deducted from her other income.
 As a morning gift, Philip obligated himself to allocate her 200 guilders annually, which Anne was allowed to use as she saw fit after his death, for example for the salvation of her soul.
 In return, Anne was to bring an annual dowry of 400 guilders into the marriage.
 This dowry consisted of the income from her dower in the Duchy of Brunswick-Lüneburg, the District of Lüchow, which she leased for a sum of 666 guilders annually.
-For the first time, a firm will on the part of Anne becomes perceptible: as her father-in-law Duke Frederick ‘the Pious’ and his councillors objected to the lessee she had chosen because they were at feud with him, Anne did not bow to the duke’s wishes, but prevailed with regard to the lease agreement.
-When she left Celle and the Duchy of Brunswick-Lüneburg at the end of 1473, Anne left her five-year-old son in the care of her father-in-law and sister-in-law Magaret as the only female relative.
+For the first time, a firm will on the part of Anne becomes perceptible: as her father-in-law Duke Frederick the Pious and his councillors objected to the lessee she had chosen because they were at feud with him, Anne did not bow to the duke's wishes, but prevailed with regard to the lease agreement.
+When she left Celle and the Duchy of Brunswick-Lüneburg at the end of 1473, Anne left her five-year-old son in the care of her father-in-law and sister-in-law Margaret as the only female relative.
 This was customary and even legally binding for the children of a princely widow from her first marriage.
 After all, Henry was the sole heir to the duchy.
 What feelings moved Anne in this is unknown, and how the young duke experienced the departure of his mother, is also unknown.